norasyeezys/T1_Super_Hack/README.md

 The PCB has been messed up...
 Also...

 The chip apparently was difficult to remove because of that big metal in the middle.
 It had a huge ground "belly" that made it difficult to put it on a breakout board the traditional way (Yes, we tried it, it slid on the breakout board), and needed an improvise.
+(This is just Apple being apple, choosing a form factor that wasn't even in the official datasheet for that chip.)

 Honestly, I knew it was gonna be there from the boardviews, but I didn't know it was gonna be this big.